 This grant is made available through the U.S. Department of Education.
-Application is made by completing the Free Application for Federal Student Aid (FAFSA).
+A student may apply by completing the Free Application for Federal Student Aid (FAFSA).
 (Enter 002269 for the Title IV Code).
 Awards are based upon demonstrated financial need as determined by government formula.